By state

 Cedar Creek & Belle Grove National Historical Park

-Cedar Creek and Belle Grove is a quiet, spread-out Civil War and agricultural heritage site in the Shenandoah Valley, free to visit and genuinely rich in history.
+Cedar Creek and Belle Grove is a Civil War and agricultural heritage site spread across the Shenandoah Valley, not a single contained park you can walk through in an afternoon.

 NPS